rlneumiller/run_once_system/README.md

 # run_once_system

-A Bevy application that demonstrates a "run once" system.
+A Bevy application that demonstrates a basic "run once" system.

 ## Getting Started